DoSomething/contentful-prototype/docs/installation-and-setup/setup.md

 # Setup

-## Install and Set Up Phoenix

-You can follow the [installation instructions](installation.md) to install and set up Phoenix in your local development environment.

-However, before running `php artisan phoenix:setup`, you are going to need a few permissions so that you can set the correct application keys and secret keys for proper access.

-### Northstar

-For your development environment you should use the Dev Northstar URL: `https://identity-dev.dosomething.org`

-To gain access to a _Client ID_ and _Client Secret_, you will need to have the proper permissions set on your DoSomething account.
-Let a developer on the team know if you are unable to access [Aurora \(dev\)](https://admin-dev.dosomething.org/clients/dev-oauth) to obtain the two values.

 ### Contentful

 Be sure to setup your [Contentful account](https://www.contentful.com/sign-up/) and request access to the _Phoenix_ project space, so that you can set the proper _Contentful Space ID_ and _Contentful API Key_ in your setup.